-Rochester’s Third Presbyterian Church is a local icon of history with a movement that prevails far beyond the local borders of Christianity
+Rochester’s Third Presbyterian Church is an icon of history with a reach far beyond the local borders of Christianity.

 by Chris Clemens